+The following instructions provide an example of applying security roles.
+This may be configured differently depending on your security needs.

 - 1. If one does not exist, create a group to which you add all users who will work with PATs.
 Otherwise, go to step 2. - a.
-Go to System > Security > Groups. - b.
-Click the Create Group icon. - c.
-Enter a group name and description that reflects how users will work with PATs. - For example, use PATs Users as the group name for users who will create and revoke their own PATs, and assign the AccessAsNonInteractiveUser role.
-Similarly, create a PATs Admin group for users who must access all PAT details and be able to revoke all PATs and assign the AdministerNonInteractiveUser role. - d.
-In Group Membership, click the Add Users icon or the Add Child Groups icon to include the users or groups of users who will use PATs. - e.
-Click the Save icon.
+Go to System > Administration > Security. - b.
+Click the Create Group icon.

+c.
+Enter a group name and description that reflects how users will work with PATs.

+For example, use PATs Users as the group name for users who will create and revoke their own PATs, and assign the AccessAsNonInteractiveUser role.

+Similarly, create a PATs Admin group for users who must access all PAT details and be able to revoke all PATs and assign the AdministerNonInteractiveUser role.

+d.
+In Group Membership, click the Add Child Groups icon or the Add Users icon to include the users or groups of users who will use PATs.

-- 2. Click System Security Roles, then the ellipsis next to AccessAsNonInteractiveUser or AdministerNonInteractiveUser. - 3.
-Select the group containing the users who will work with PATs. - 4.
-Click the OK button, then the Save icon.
+- e.
+Click the Save icon. - 2.
+Click System Security Roles, and then click the ellipsis next to AccessAsNonInteractiveUser or AdministerNonInteractiveUser.

+IMPORTANT: The AccessAsNonInteractiveUser role enables a user to create PATs for their own use in API calls, revoke their own PATs, and access details about their own PATs.
+The AdministerNonInteractiveUser role enables a user to revoke another user's PATs and access information about all PATs.

+3. Select the group containing the users who will work with PATs.

+4. Click the OK button, then the Save icon.